-Four years later, 25 years ago this week, they were crowned champions of England.
+Four years later, they were crowned champions of England.

 Yet his astonishing achievement is rarely spoken about.
 As the last champions of the First Division before the advent of the Premier League, Leeds wrote the final chapter of a book which nobody particularly cared about the ending of – a new genre was on its way.

 Thankfully, Wilkinson’s feat is now being recognised by a film and book, both titled ‘Do You Want To Win?’, which aim to right a few wrongs in terms of the perception of that period of English football history.

 — MoscowhiteTSB (@MoscowhiteTSB) February 27, 2017

 “You can’t talk about 1992 in isolation,” says author Daniel Chapman, who is also the co-editor of Leeds fanzine The Square Ball.

 “It was a culmination of everything that had happened from October 1988, when the league renegotiated their deal with ITV.
 It was one of the first times the top six nearly said, ‘Well we’re just going to form our own league.’

 “Basically (chairman) Leslie Silver and (managing director) Bill Fotherby said things have to change.
 I think they knew that the Premier League was coming.